-PrEP is short for Pre-Exposure Prophylaxis and is a medication regimen to reduce the likelihood of contracting HIV.
-A once daily pill can be 92%-100% effective at preventing HIV.
+PrEP is short for pre-exposure prophylaxis and is a medication regimen to reduce the likelihood of contracting HIV.
+A once-daily pill can be up to 99% effective at preventing HIV.
 Currently, the only medication that has been FDA-approved to be used as PrEP is Truvada®, which combines emtricitabine and tenofovir.
 PrEP requires a prescription as well as special health considerations.

 PrEP does NOT protect against other sexually transmitted infections and is NOT a vaccine.

 If you want to start taking PrEP, there are many programs available that can help you pay for the medication and associated costs like office visits and lab work.
 This includes the Ohio Department of Health’s new PAPI program which is available to residents of Ohio.
 Read more about PAPI and other assistance programs on our Paying for PrEP/PEP page.